 JEAN-PAUL RICHARD is Vice President of Sid Jaffe & Associates, LLC (SJ&A), a team that provides business advisory support, and has worked in the information technology field for 35 years since receiving his MS from MIT’s Sloan School of Management.
 He is the former President of the Osteogenesis Imperfecta Foundation and was an original board member of the Genetic Alliance.
 He has served as treasurer for the Genetic Alliance, HOW: Handicapped’s Only a Word, and the Coalition for Heritable Disorders of Connective Tissue.

 ARIANNA ROSS was Artistic Director of Scarlet Theatre Company in Chicago and directed “Mother Hicks” and “My Left Breast”.
 She also directed in the New Play Festival at the Source Theatre.
 Arianna trained in theatre, dance, voice, and design at Northwestern University in Illinois.
-She spent three years studying acrobatics, music, and martial arts and toured professionally all over India with Bansi Kaul’s troupe, Rang Vidushak.
+She spent 3 years studying acrobatics, music, and martial arts and toured professionally all over India with Bansi Kaul’s troupe, Rang Vidushak.
 Arianna’s solo performances are created from her understanding of and experience in many different cultures worldwide.
 She tours as a solo storyteller all over the Washington Metropolitan area and works as the Arts Program Specialist for New Horizons, the Arts and Cultural Enrichment Program at Children’s National Medical Center.

 Board Members at Large

-is an attorney who has litigated a variety of federal government contract claims – from relatively simple small-dollar claims to complex claims worth several billion dollars – in both the public and private sectors, first as an associate at Seyfarth Shaw LLP and then during a twenty-year tenure as a trial attorney and then an Assistant Branch Director with the Commercial Litigation Branch, Civil Division, United States Department of Justice.
+is an attorney who has litigated a variety of Federal Government contract claims – from relatively simple small-dollar claims to complex claims worth several billion dollars – in both the public and private sectors, first as an associate at Seyfarth Shaw LLP and then during a 20-year tenure as a trial attorney and then an Assistant Branch Director with the Commercial Litigation Branch, Civil Division, United States Department of Justice.
 He now serves as a judge with an administrative board created by Congress that resolves similar claims by and against the Federal Government.
 In addition to that work, he is also a musical theater actor who has performed in the Capital Fringe and New York International Fringe Festivals and with various theaters in the Washington, D.C., area, including Signature Theatre, Creative Cauldron, WSC Avant Bard, and Keegan Theatre.